chetanbg1/cbg-microservice/README.md

 @Transactional
-	it tells spring to handle request as single transaction used on method or class put @transactional on service method where we perform database operations, if anything goes wrong with this methos, spring boot will automatically roll back the changes to avoid partial updates put on service layer - the service layer where the business logic is kept
+	it tells spring to handle request as single transaction used on method or class put @transactional on service method where we perform database operations, if anything goes wrong with this method, spring boot will automatically roll back the changes to avoid partial updates put on service layer - the service layer where the business logic is kept

 @Async